 It doesn’t have to be a party.
 How about a solo dance track?
 Pre-event city tour (a la Chuck Brown at Asia Open)?
 A particular intensive?
 Special exhibitions (Liberty Swing)?
-Live music for comps?
+Live music for comps (Swingtacular)?
 Ice cream and popcorn outside the ballroom (USA Grand Nationals)?

 New or Unique Contests